Home » Blog » Website Management » 6 Reasons Your Website Viewer Won’t Come Back – A Drive-Through

 Continuing down the road of the first impressions a website visitor might have, we need to spend some time on responsiveness.
 For those who are not familiar with the terminology, it means your website is working properly both on desktop screens and mobile.

-Usually, people visit websites through different devices but this might change when the essence of one matter more.
-For example, if your website is more oriented for people who are using their phones, then most probably it is where they’ll look at it.
+Usually, people visit websites through different devices but this might change when the essence of one matters more.
+For example, if your website is more oriented toward people who are using their phones, then most probably it is where they’ll look at it.

 3. Pop-ups